thomasdeppisch/eMagLS/README.md

 Make sure to clone the repository including submodules `git clone --recurse-submodules` or add the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) manually to the `dependencies/` folder.

 ## Related Work
-This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
+This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform), the [Array Response Simulator](https://github.com/polarch/Array-Response-Simulator.git) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.

 ## Acknowledgment
 We thank Facebook Reality Labs Research for funding this project.